Stacked glass payment cards with a euro symbol, domed cathedral silhouette, and Ukrainian flag

 Crypto Card Regulation in Ukraine

-The Virtual Assets Law (Zakon pro virtualni aktyvy), signed by President Zelenskyy on March 15, 2022, provides a legal framework for virtual asset ownership, trading, and service provision.
+The Virtual Assets Law (Zakon pro virtualni aktyvy), signed by President Zelenskyy on March 15, 2022, sets out a legal framework for virtual asset ownership, trading, and service provision, but it does not fully enter into force until the accompanying tax-code amendments take effect.
 The law was developed over several years of parliamentary debate and passed with broad Verkhovna Rada support.

 The NSSMC (Natsionalna Komisiia z Tsinnykh Paperiv ta Fondovoho Rynku, National Securities and Stock Market Commission) was originally designated as the primary crypto regulator under the 2022 Virtual Assets Law.
 However, Bill No. 10225-d (passed first reading April 2025) proposes a dual-regulator structure: the NBU would set authorization rules for services exchanging virtual assets for currency values, while a second Cabinet-appointed authority would handle other aspects.